Writings about Music

 Still can’t believe it.

-Me, his devoted student from recordings, I ran into him at a seaside café late last Wednesday afternoon, and he even went and sat down at the table next to ours.
+Me, his devoted student from recordings.
+Had been in touch with his manager regarding an invitation to the Willie Hutch Tribute in 2007, around the time I wrote the extended Melody of Words.
+I ran into him at a seaside café late last Wednesday afternoon, and he even went and sat down at the table next to ours.
 We had scrutinized each other briefly near the counter without saying anything.
 I was wearing sunglasses so that may have been off-putting.
-So, I left the ordering line and went to sit down too, sending 17-year-old Lily visiting her aunt from Maui to take my place in line.
+So, I left the ordering line and went to sit down too, sending 17-year-old Lily visiting family from Maui to take my place in line.
 That’s when I noticed the two beefy bodyguards in black T-shirts sitting at the table in front of me scrutinizing me obliquely.
 Bob Dylan was seated at the table to my left just a few feet away wearing pretty fancy moccasins, blue jeans, and a bluish T-shirt with a stain on the back.